leonardr/cce-python/README.md

   of a renewal record could make the difference between still being in-copyright and being in the public domain.

-* `2-registrations-error.ndjson` - Contains data on a very small
+* `2-registrations-error.ndjson` - Contains about 20,000
-  number of registrations which can't be processed because they're missing essential information.
+  registrations which can't be processed because they're missing essential information.
+This information might be missing from the original registrations, but it's more likely missing from the transcription.

 ## `3-handle-easy-cases.py`